 The way I see it, I’m getting a high-end rewards payout on travel and dining without the annual fee.

 The Chase Sapphire Reserve gives the same 3 points per dollar on dining and most forms of travel, but it charges a $550 annual fee.
-To be fair, it offers numerous ancillary perks (such as a $300 annual travel credit, free access to more than 1,300 Priority Pass airport lounges, a Global Entry or TSA Precheck credit every four years and a $60 DoorDash credit in 2020 and another in 2021).
+To be fair, it offers numerous ancillary perks (such as a $300 annual travel credit, free access to more than 1,300 Priority Pass airport lounges, a Global Entry or TSA Precheck credit every four years).
 Other than the $300 travel credit, however, I don’t think I’d get enough value from that list to justify the annual fee.

 The other leading high-end cards are even less likely to fit my lifestyle.
 The Platinum Card® from American Express extends solid rewards on eligible airline and hotel purchases, but nothing special on dining, gas, public transportation or homestays.